Mesh vs Cardano SDK Alternatives

 Mesh provides Aiken integration:

-- Parse Aiken blueprints for type-safe contract interaction
+- Parse Aiken blueprints for type-safe interaction

 - Apply parameters to parameterized validators